The Most Famous American Ice Cream Brands and their Logos

 The Magnum brand is under the Unilever flag.
 Its subtle branding unites it with the Wall brand, as evidenced by the iconic heart-shaped emblem on its packaging.
 This emblem, symbolizing love and passion, best reflects the universal adoration for this frozen treat.

-However, Magnum’s branding is not limited to the generic heart-shaped emblem.
-Its standalone logo is characterized by an assertive and commanding word combination that epitomizes strength and dominance.
+However, Magnum’s branding extends beyond the generic heart-shaped emblem.
+Its standalone logo features an assertive, commanding word combination that epitomizes strength and dominance.
 Every bite of Magnum ice cream is an unforgettable journey, and this commitment to unrivaled quality and enjoyment is reflected in the brand’s visual identity.

 Nestlé